Nicolas-Liu/Nicolas-Liu/README.md

     linkedIn: "https://www.linkedin.com/in/nicolas-liu1"
 };

-console.log('Hit me up on LinkedIn for a chat')
+console.log('Hit me up on linkedIn for a chat')
 ```

 ### 💼 Industry Experience